Man wearing safety goggles and a respirator gently cleaning small surface mold spots from painted ceiling drywall with a sponge

 When to Seek Professional Help

-Some ceiling mold situations exceed safe homeowner cleaning limits.
-Attempting to clean large or structurally compromised areas can increase risk and delay necessary repairs.
+Some ceiling drywall mold situations exceed safe homeowner cleaning limits.
+Attempting to clean large, wet, sagging, or structurally compromised drywall can increase exposure risk and delay necessary removal or repair.

 Professional help may be necessary when:

-In these cases, professionals can safely evaluate hidden contamination and determine whether replacement is required.
+In these cases, professionals can evaluate hidden contamination, remove unsafe materials, and determine whether ceiling drywall, insulation, or framing needs further work.

 FAQ: Removing Mold From Ceiling Drywall